afreakyelf/Pdf-Viewer/README.md

         }
 ```

-That's pretty much it and your all wrapped up.
+That's pretty much it and you're all wrapped up.

 ## Author
 Maintained by [Rajat Mittal](https://www.github.com/afreakyelf)